ravangen/graphql-rate-limit/README.md

 > Behaviour when limit is exceeded.

-By default, throws a `GraphQLError` with message `Too many requests, please try again in N seconds.`

-Can throw an error or return an object describing a reached limit and when it will reset.
+Throw an error or return an object describing a reached limit and when it will reset.
+Default is to throw an error using [`defaultOnLimit`](#defaultonlimitresource-directiveargs-obj-args-context-info).
 See [error example](examples/onlimit-error/README.md) and [object example](examples/onlimit-object/README.md).

 ### `createRateLimitTypeDef(directiveName?)`